From homotopy links to stratified homotopy theories: Preliminaries

-\begin{theorem}[{\cite[Theorem 2.8]{douteauEnTop}}] There exists a model structure on $\TopNP$, where a map $f\colon X\to Y$ is \begin{itemize} \item a fibration if the induced maps $\HolINP(X)\to\HolINP(Y)$ are fibrations for all $\I\in R(P)$, \item a weak-equivalence if the induced maps $\HolINP(X)\to\HolINP(Y)$ are weak-equivalences for all $\I\in R(P)$. \end{itemize} This model structure is cofibrantly generated and the set of generating cofibrations is given by
+given by inclusion and $\Delta$-generation is a Quillen-adjunction.
+It follows immediately from the universal property of $\Delta$-generation and the definition of homotopy links that both unit and counit of this adjunction are weak equivalences.
+In particular, the two model categories are Quillen-equivalent.
+Hence, from the perspective of homotopy theory, the restriction to $\Delta$-generated spaces can be neglected.
+At the same time, $\TopP$ enjoys the additional benefit of being a combinatorial model category enriched over $\Top$, (and over $\sS$, through the functor $\Sing$) making it generally preferable to work with.
+Even more, one easily checks that with its simplicial structure described in \cref{rec:enriched_structures}, $\Top_P$ is a simplicial model category. \end{remark} There is a similar model structure for $\TopNP$, also obtained by transporting along the adjunction with $\Diag_P$. \begin{theorem}[{\cite[Theorem 2.8]{douteauEnTop}}] There exists a model structure on $\TopNP$, where a map $f\colon X\to Y$ is \begin{itemize} \item a fibration if the induced maps $\HolINP(X)\to\HolINP(Y)$ are fibrations for all $\I\in R(P)$, \item a weak equivalence if the induced maps $\HolINP(X)\to\HolINP(Y)$ are weak equivalences for all $\I\in R(P)$. \end{itemize} This model structure is cofibrantly generated and the set of generating cofibrations is given by

 while the set of generating trivial cofibrations is given by

 where $B^n$ and $S^{n-1}$ are respectively the $n$-dimensional ball and the $(n-1)$-dimensional sphere bounding it. \end{theorem}